-Types of Enzymes in Cleaners
+Types of Enzymes Cleaning Products

 There are six major types of enzymes found in cleaners, each of which helps break down a specific type of soil:

-● Amylase – amylase is used to break down starch into sugars, which can then be used for energy by bacteria.
+- Amylase – Amylase is used to break down starch into sugars, which can then be used for energy by bacteria.
 It helps to deal with tomato sauce, chocolate syrup, and baby food

-How Enzyme Cleaning Products Work?
+How do Enzyme Cleaning Products work?

-Unlike chemical-based acidic and alkaline cleaners, enzyme-based cleaners are very specific in action and have no unintended side-effects.
+Unlike chemical-based acidic and alkaline cleaners, enzyme-based cleaners are very specific in action and have no unintended side effects.

-As chemical catalysts, enzymes help bacteria to break down complex molecules in starches, proteins, and other compounds into smaller molecules.
+As chemical catalysts, enzymes help bacteria break down complex molecules in starches, proteins, and other compounds into smaller molecules.
 The bacteria use these molecules for food.
 After digestion, they release carbon dioxide and water as byproducts.

 Once the food supply (aka, the stain or soil) is gone, the population of the bacteria reduces and eventually dies out.
-However, there will be residual bacteria actively even after 80 hours, which ensures that the stain is completely removed.
+However, there will be residual bacteria even after 80 hours, which ensures that the stain is completely removed.

-What Cleaners are Enzymatic Cleaners?
+What Cleaners Are Enzymatic Cleaners?